ashutosh2720/connectin-social-media-app/README.md

 Search Functionality with search suggestions.
 Suggestions with Follow Button on all pages.
 User can view all the comments of the post on the Individual Post Page.
-User can share the link of post with others.
 Loader is shown while the posts are fetched.
 Alerts in the app to notify the users about success/failure operations.
 Toogle between Light and Dark Themes.